DennisAbra/WeaponAssignment/README.txt

 Starting of we didn't really agree on a refrence, but as we came longer into the project we realized that we're building a system very similar to the older Call of Duty's.
 They mostly have Hitscan weapons, but also have projectile weapons like grenade launcher or rocket launchers.
 We think we achieved our goal in creating a system that would allow us to create weapons similar to the ones in Call of Duty.

-Alkimini scripts: ScopeComponent.h, ScopeComponent.cpp
+Alkimini scripts: ScopeComponent.h, ScopeComponent.cpp, DamageableInterface.h, DamageableInterface.cpp

-Dennis scripts: I've mostly worked on HitscanComponent, MyProjectCharacter, Projectile, ProjectileComponent, RecoilComponent and Weapon.
+Dennis scripts: I've mostly worked on HitscanComponent, MyProjectCharacter, Projectile, ProjectileComponent, DamageableInterface, RecoilComponent and Weapon.

-Antonios script:
+Antonios script: I have worked on BulletHoleDecal, DamageDisplay, Target, TargetManager, DamageableInterface, MyprojectCharacter (Armorysystem).